saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 ```

 Here we can see what fields contain the information we are looking for.
 The fields are:
+- neighbor-id
 - neighbor-address
 - interface-name
 - neighbor-adjacency-time

 We want to retrieve this information for every adjacency and we need to return the information in a way that we can use it later on.
-The aim will be to return the information in a dictionary.
+For this reason, we will have the function return the information as a dictionary.

 So starting off with a function that collects and returns the relevant information from 1 node, we will write a function that does the following:
 - Log into the node